 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash investments.
 Prior to the sale of the DRIE assets, the Company's accounts receivable balance was also subject to credit risk.
 Substantially all of the Company's liquid investments are invested in money market funds.
 The Company's accounts receivable are derived primarily from sales to customers located in the United States, Europe and Asia.
 The Company performs ongoing credit evaluations of its customers and generally requires no collateral.
-The Company no longer maintains reserves for potential credit losses as such risk has been determined to be immaterial.
+The Company no longer maintains reserves for potential credit losses.
 Write-offs during the periods presented have been insignificant.

-As of September 30, 2011, three customers accounted for 100% of the accounts receivable balance.
-As of September 30, 2010, three customers accounted for approximately 70% of the accounts receivable balance.
-The full amount of balances in accounts receivable for the period ended September 30, 2010 is included in discontinued operations.
+As of December 31, 2011 and 2010, two customers accounted for 100% and 73%, respectively of the total accounts receivable balance.
+Approximately 12% of the total balance in accounts receivable for the period ended December 31, 2011 is related to our semi-conductor business and is included in assets of discontinued operations.
+The Company considers this amount collectible.
+The total amount of balances in accounts receivable for the period ended December 31, 2010 is included in discontinued operations.

-For the six months ended September 30, 2011, Sequel Power accounted for 100% of total revenue, which is included in continuing operations.
-For the six months ended September 30, 2010, a leading precision timing device manufacturer, STMicroelectronics SA, and Uppsala University accounted for 39%, 30%, and 23%, respectively, of total revenue.
-Total revenue for the three and six months ended September 30, 2010 is included in discontinued operations.
+For the three and nine months ended December 31, 2011, Sequel Power accounted for 100% of total revenue, which is included in continuing operations.
+For the nine months ended December 31, 2010, a leading precision timing device manufacturer, Ulsan National Institute of Science and Technology, STMicroelectronics SA, and Uppsala University accounted for 28%, 20%, 18% and 17%, respectively, of total revenue.
+Total revenue for the three and nine months ended December 31, 2010 is included in discontinued operations.